tszheichoi/awesome-sensor-logger/CROSSPLATFORM.md

 <img width="1388" alt="gravity" src="https://github.com/tszheichoi/awesome-sensor-logger/assets/30114997/8b532a91-b79d-4d5a-80ad-9ea96b9204c9">

 ### Orientation
-On iOS , `yaw` is zero when the `x` points to true north, whereas on Android, it is the magnetic north.
+On iOS, `yaw` is zero when the `x` points to true north, whereas on Android, it is the magnetic north.
 Understand the [differences between the two](https://www.rmg.co.uk/stories/topics/true-north-magnetic-north-whats-difference), and consider whether this matters to your analysis.
 On iOS, `yaw` increases when you turn counterclockwise around the `z` axis.
 On Android, `yaw` increases when you turn clockwise around the `z` axis.
 See [this](https://github.com/tszheichoi/awesome-sensor-logger/blob/main/COORDINATES.md#differences-between-ios-and-android-1) for a diagram.
 On iOS, pitch decreases as you rotate around the `x` axis clockwise.
 On Android, pitch decreases as you rotate around the `x` axis counterclockwise.